KevinCoble/AIToolbox/CONTRIBUTIONS.md

   3.  **Data I/O**
     *  Persistance for all models (write and read parameters to/from persistant storage).
 SVM has a version of this now
-    *  Subclass of DataSet that uses sparse storage
+    *  Subclass of DataSet that uses sparse storage (have added protocols to allow this)
     *  Possible add-ins to read data from publicly known data set types

   4.  **Data Viewing**